 Delicious chocolate fondue

-What better concept for a kids afternoon party than a chocolate fondue with all kind of fruits.
+What better concept for a kids afternoon party than a chocolate fondue with all kinds of fruits.
 Maybe you as parents, know that there is hardly another clever way to get your child to eat fruits.
 With my little son, I don’t have these problems, we are already circling predatory around trees, attacking the plums that are not yet ripe, and secretly hiding under the cherries in the yard, hoping to be eaten soon.
 But …, there are some slightly different kids, like my culinary half Lilly (11 years old) who doesn’t eat fruits so easily.

 So, last week a girlfriend gave me her new ceramic pot for making hot chocolate and we started cooking.
 (Thanks to Rady for the inspiration.)